 In any event, Tseng passive-aggressively suggested that Zack rescue Angeal’s mother, revealing that he suspected that Zack had lied about her by omission.
 Nice try, Zack, but you’re dealing with a professional liar here.
 Unfortunately, we were cut off from our rescue by a rogue mini-game, and a pretty goofy one.
 The level of nonsense involved in this minigame is probably the thickest it ever is in this game.
-It’s pretty rare to look at a part of a game and say “It can’t get any worse than this,” but lemme tell you, this minigame fucking nailed it.
+It’s pretty rare to look at a sliver of a game and say “It can’t get any worse than this” on your first encounter, but lemme tell you, this minigame fucking nailed it.

 Essentially, some of Genesis’ troops began to fire missiles at the town.
-Okay, first off: if it weren’t for Zack trying to save Angeal’s mother, the idea Genesis bombarding the town when Shinra is about to flatten the whole place from the sky thirty seconds later would be laughable, and the fact that you’re trying to rescue Angeal’s mother only calms me down a little, meaning I’m likely to start laughing at the very next sign of wackiness.
-And wouldn’t you know, here’s the wackiness: namely, Tseng has to call Zack on the phone so they can have a casual conversation and tutorial over the phone before the rockets come streaking past.
+Okay, first off: if it weren’t for Zack trying to save Angeal’s mother, the idea Genesis bombarding the town when Shinra is about to flatten the whole place from the sky thirty seconds later would be laughable, and the fact that you’re trying to rescue Angeal’s mother only improves the situation a little, meaning I’m likely to start laughing at the very next sign of wackiness.
+And wouldn’t you know, here’s the wackiness: Tseng has to call Zack on the phone so they can have a casual conversation and tutorial over the phone before the rockets come streaking past.
 Next, all the bombardment comes directly past Zack, which means they’re firing from very far away, in a very particular direction.
 Also, I’m certain the path they’re shooting down snakes towards town instead of being a straight shot.
-Oh. and town is surrounded by video game canyon walls they could be shooting from.
+Oh. and town is surrounded by video game canyon walls they could have been shooting from.

 In any event, we come to the actual mechanics of the minigame: Zack is going to slash the missiles in half in mid-air with his sword.
 And not only is he going to do it, but Tseng orders him to do it as though missile slashing was established company policy.
 I can’t decide if I love or hate this sequence, it’s perfect nonsense.

 Your results in the game determine an unusual prize: it gives you more time in the next minigame!
-This makes it harder for you to want to reset the sequence if you do only moderately well, because who wants to replay multiple minigames just to maybe get better results (this sequence is heavily reminiscent of Kingdom Hearts 2’s Struggle tournament, come to think of it)?
+This makes it harder for you to want to reset the sequence if you do only moderately well, because who wants to replay multiple minigames just to maybe get better results (this sequence is heavily reminiscent of a mechanic from Kingdom Hearts 2’s storyline “Struggle” tournament, come to think of it)?
 In this second “minigame,” Zack has to hurry to reach Angeal’s mother before the Shinra airstrike, but he can also visit a number of marked spots on the road to and inside the village, each of which hides an item.
-Infuriatingly, each of these marked spots was only collectible if you examined them earlier in the chapter, which was something that Kyle and I had given up on after the first or second attempt, because the wretched things all produce the same aimless text box and we didn’t think we were accomplishing anything!
+But there’s an infuriating footnote: each of these marked spots was only collectible if you examined them earlier in the chapter, which was something that Kyle and I had given up on after the first or second attempt, because the wretched things all produce the same aimless text box and we didn’t think we were accomplishing anything!
 This meant that we were “rewarded” with nothing at all!
 Okay, I made up my mind, I’m angry at this game again.

-(By the way, we never get an explanation for why Genesis ordered the city bombarded if there were reasons he outright “could not” kill Gillian.
+(By the way, we never get an explanation for why Genesis ordered the city bombarded if there were reasons he outright “could not” kill Angeal’s mother.
 That remains a plot hole.)